George C. Marshall: Reputation and legacy

 In another incident that highlighted Marshall's reputation for integrity, when President Franklin Roosevelt, a former Assistant Secretary of the Navy, favored the Navy during World War II planning, Marshall suggested that Roosevelt stop referring to the Navy as "us" and the Army as "them."
 Roosevelt laughed, but Marshall's humorous protest had made its point.

 In addition to his military success, Marshall is primarily remembered as the driving force behind the Marshall Plan, which provided billions of dollars in aid to post war Europe to restart the economies of the destroyed countries.
 In recent years, the cooperation required between former European adversaries as part of the Marshall Plan has been recognized as one of the earliest factors that led to European integration beginning with the formation of the European Coal and Steel Community, and eventually the formation of the European Union.

 In a television interview after leaving office, Truman was asked which American he thought had made the greatest contribution of the preceding thirty years.
 Without hesitation, Truman picked Marshall, adding "I don't think in this age in which I have lived, that there has been a man who has been a greater administrator; a man with a knowledge of military affairs equal to General Marshall."

-Orson Welles said in a 1970 interview with Dick Cavett that "Marshall is the greatest man I ever met...
-I think he was the greatest human being who was also a great man...
-He was a tremendous gentleman, an old fashioned institution which isn't with us anymore."
-The story Welles related to Cavett to illustrate his point was about a time he saw Marshall take the time to speak with a young, overawed American soldier who had accidentally entered the same room.
+Orson Welles said in a 1970 interview with Dick Cavett that "Marshall is the greatest man I ever met ...
+I think he was the greatest human being who was also a great man ...
+He was a tremendous gentleman: an old fashioned institution which isn't with us anymore."
+The story Welles related to Cavett to illustrate his point was about a time he saw Marshall take the time to speak with a young American soldier who had accidentally entered the same room.
+The young man was starstruck to have accidentally stumbled upon Marshall, yet Marshall still patiently and politely engaged the soldier in conversation.